grgwsmth/use-native/README.md

 ## Use Native

-**A Figma plugin sandbox to get native patterns from Figma Community files, and apply local design tokens for brand alignment.**
+**Figma plugin to get native patterns from Figma Community files, and apply local design tokens for brand alignment.**

 #### Default readme below: